dsavransky/EXOSIMS/documentation/inputspec.rst

 ========================

-A simulation specification is a single dictionary, typically stored on disk in JSON-formatted (http://json.org/) file that encodes user-settable parameters and the names of specific modules to use in the simulation.
+A simulation specification is a single dictionary, typically stored on disk in JSON- (http://json.org/) or YAML-formatted (https://yaml.org/) file that encodes user-settable parameters and the names of specific modules to use in the simulation.

 Both the :py:mod:`~EXOSIMS.MissionSim` and prototype :py:mod:`~EXOSIMS.Prototypes.SurveySimulation`